 What is poutine?

-Poutine is french fries topped with brown gravy and cheddar cheese curds.
+Poutine is a popular Canadian dish and consists of french fries topped with brown gravy and cheddar cheese curds.
 It’s pronounced “poo teen”.
-The gravy gets mixed in with the fries and then the cheese curds get melty on top!
+The gravy gets mixed in with the fries and then the fresh cheese curds get melty on top!
 YUM!

 When we got home I wanted to put my spin on this delicious recipe and make it Southern style!
 Since I’m southern and live in North Carolina I knew exactly what I wanted to do.

 It’s the perfect comfort food all every season.

 I’ve had a few nasty comments that I’ve deleted saying this isn’t real poutine.
 There are different variations out there and poutine is basically gravy on fries and I just did it with a southern twist.
 It’s a simple recipe with delicious homemade gravy!

 Poutine’s popularity has grown over the years and evolved from a simple, rustic dish served in diners to upscale restaurants.
 Variations of poutine have emerged, featuring different toppings like pulled pork, mushrooms, sausages, and now southern.